eav93/wreq-js/README.md

 High-performance Node.js bindings for the Rust-based wreq HTTP client with native TLS and HTTP/2 browser impersonation.

-Note: This is my fork of [will-work-for-meal/node-wreq](https://github.com/will-work-for-meal/node-wreq) (originally named node-wreq) with ongoing maintenance and faster dependency updates.

 ## Features

 - Native performance (no process spawning)